 ——–“Best pick for indoor racing”——–

-Like most racing drones, it is only good for 4 minutes of flight, so make sure you stock up on spare batteries:
+Like most racing drones, it is only good for a few minutes of flight, so make sure you stock up on spare batteries:

 All these things combine to make it ideal for an indoor racer.

 ——–“Best indoor drone”——–